PureAsbestos/db-analysis-cl/README.md

 cd ..
 rm -rf lua-gd
 ```
-You'll then have to run the script with `luajit analysis.lua ...` instead of `lua analysis.lua`.
+You'll then have to run the script with `luajit analysis.lua ...` instead of `lua analysis.lua ...`.

 ### The pound symbol
 In Bash, you cannot prefix your colors with `#` because that character is used to denote comments.
 You'll need to either remove it, or escape it with a backslash ( `\` ).